Justice League: Tropes A-L

 - General Ripper: General Eiling, and earlier General Hardcastle.

 - Genius Ditz: The Flash.
-Despite his goofy behavior throughout the series, it's revealed in one episode that he works in forensics, analyzing crime scene evidence.
+Despite his goofy behavior throughout the series, it is revealed in one episode that he works in police forensics, analyzing crime scene evidence.

 - Getting Crap Past the Radar: Has its own page.

-- The Ghost: Plastic Man couldn't actually appear in the show due to rights issues, but he is referred to in a few episodes.
-Most notably, in "The Greatest Story Never Told", Elongated Man is relegated to crowd-control duty with Booster Gold, and is told this is because Plastic Man is already engaged in the main battle, and "We don't need two stretchy guys."
+- The Ghost: Plastic Man couldn't actually appear in the show due to rights issues, but he is referred in a few episodes.
+In "The Greatest Story Never Told", Elongated Man is relegated to crowd-control duty with Booster Gold, and is told this is because Plastic Man is already engaged in the main battle and "We don't need two stretchy guys."

 - Gilded Cage: Lois in the Justice Lords universe.
 Cronos's wife in the second part of "The Once and Future Thing."

 - Girls' Night Out Episode: "Fury," and later on "Grudge Match."